revl/autoforge/README.md

-# attatool
+# autoforge

+This project has two goals:

-Library and application generator and dependency manager based on GNU Autotools (Autoconf, Automake, Libtool)
+- Generate all required files to build projects (libraries and applications) from sources using GNU Autotools (Autoconf, Automake, Libtool).

-This is a bootstrapping tool for GNU Autotools and a meta-Makefile generator.
+- Mainain dependencies between the projects and provide a meta-Makefile to build those projects in the correct order.